 Can You Get an Instant Card Number at Approval?

 Amex often (but not always!) will issue you an instant card number that you can use right away when you are approved.

 Chase will not give you an instant card number, though you can call and ask for your card to be expedited after you’re approved.
 You will also be able to add the card to mobile wallets after approval and before you have the physical card via the Chase app.

 So Which is Better?
 The Amex Gold or Chase Sapphire Preferred?

 Of course, it depends.
-But on balance, while the Chase Sapphire Preferred card’s bonus of 80,000 points + a $50 grocery credit is stronger than the Amex Gold, the Amex Gold offers more ongoing value.
+But on balance, while the Chase Sapphire Preferred card’s bonus of 100,000 points is stronger than the Amex Gold, the Amex Gold offers more ongoing value.

 The ability to earn 4X on dining and US supermarkets plus 3X on airfare compared to just 2X on travel and dining with the Preferred makes it tough to see how the Amex Gold isn’t the better “ongoing spend” card.

 However, if you prefer the Chase ecosystem, which includes Hyatt as a transfer partner, or if you highly value the Primary car rental damage protection, the Chase Sapphire Preferred could win out.